NBA 2K League: Player selection, eligibility, and benefits

-Players join the league by being drafted to an NBA 2K League team or added to a team roster as part of an add/waive roster process.
-In order to qualify for the league draft, players are required to be over the age of 18 and must have graduated from high school (or, if the player did not graduate, the class with which the player would have graduated must have graduated).
-The league has historically assembled a draft pool, from which teams can select players, through qualification tournaments run by 2K League teams or competitions in the year's iteration of NBA 2K.
-Players in the draft pool also have the opportunity to participate in the NBA 2K League combine.
-Players are drafted into the league at the NBA 2K League Draft, which takes place before the season.
+During the league's original run, players joined the league by being drafted to an NBA 2K League team or added to a team roster as part of an add/waive roster process.
+In order to qualify for the league draft, players were required to be over the age of 18 and must have graduated from high school (or, if the player did not graduate, the class with which the player would have graduated must have graduated).
+The league had historically assembled a draft pool, from which teams could select players, through qualification tournaments run by 2K League teams or competitions in the year's iteration of NBA 2K.
+Players in the draft pool also had the opportunity to participate in the NBA 2K League combine.
+Players were drafted into the league at the NBA 2K League Draft, which took place before the season.

-Players sign six-month contracts and have their relocation and housing costs covered by the league and teams, as well as benefits such as medical insurance and a retirement plan.
-Food, transportation, and housing is also be covered during the season when teams travel for games.
+Players signed six-month contracts and had their relocation and housing costs covered by the league and teams, as well as benefits such as medical insurance and a retirement plan.
+Food, transportation, and housing was also covered during the season when teams traveled for games.

-During the six-month season, players drafted in the first round make a base salary of $35,000, while players drafted in subsequent rounds make $33,000.
-Players retained by teams following a season in the league earn $38,000.
-Players can also earn money through the league's $2.5 million prize pool, which is split across all tournaments and playoffs throughout the season, as well as seasonal individual awards.
-Players are also allowed to sign endorsement deals to earn extra income.
+During the six-month season, players drafted in the first round made a base salary of $35,000, while players drafted in subsequent rounds made $33,000.
+Players retained by teams following a season in the league earned $38,000.
+Players could also earn money through the league's $2.5 million prize pool, which was split across all tournaments and playoffs throughout the season, as well as seasonal individual awards.
+Players were also allowed to sign endorsement deals to earn extra income.